massgov/openmass/docroot/modules/custom/mass_ckeditor5/README.md

 ## Customization

 To modify the numbering format or styling:
-1. Edit `css/legal-list.css` to change the visual appearance
+1. Edit `css/legal-list.css` to change the visual appearance on a front end.
+2. Edit `css/legal-list-ckeditor.css` to change the visual appearance in CKEditor.
-2. Modify `src/Plugin/Filter/FilterLegalListNumbering.php` to change the numbering logic
+3. Modify `src/Plugin/Filter/FilterLegalListNumbering.php` to change the numbering logic

-## Support

-For issues or questions, please contact the Mass.gov development team.